Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 In most states, teachers are required to:

-3. Pass the state’s exams for prospective educators to measure your pedagogical knowledge and mastery of teaching content.
-The Praxis tests are the most adopted exams for certification though some states like California and Texas have unique qualifying exams.
+- Pass the state’s exams for prospective educators to measure your pedagogical knowledge and mastery of teaching content.
+The Praxis tests are the most adopted exams for certification, though some states, such as California and Texas, have unique qualifying exams.

 Alternative Certification Program Types

 Different states have unique pathways for fast-tracking certification to education.
-But, most require one to complete an accredited teacher preparation program.
+However, most require one to complete an accredited teacher preparation program.

 Here’s the most common route to alternative certification in education:

-• Certification through a formal alternative teacher preparation program– Enables graduates without a degree in education to join the teaching field in a shorter, more intensive way.
+- Accreditation through a formal alternative teacher preparation program: Enables graduates without a degree in education to join the teaching field in a shorter, more intensive way.

-• Transition to Teaching(T2T)- This program assumes that a candidate already possesses knowledge in the licensing area.
+- Transition to Teaching(T2T): This program assumes that a candidate already possesses knowledge in the licensing area.
 They offer 18 hours of coursework for secondary education, 24 hours for elementary, early childhood education, and P-12 education.
-To enroll, you must have a bachelor’s degree from an accredited institution of higher learning.
+To enrol, you must have a bachelor’s degree from an accredited institution of higher learning.

-• Emergency and provisional teaching certification– Permits a teacher to serve as a substitute teacher as a temporary way of dealing with the shortage of teachers.
+- Emergency and provisional teaching certification: This certification permits a teacher to serve as a substitute teacher temporarily to address the teacher shortage.
 Candidates without an education degree are allowed after getting the emergency certification from the state.

 How Long Does It Take to Become a Teacher?

 Typically, it takes four years to acquire a bachelor’s degree in education and become a teacher.
-Additional time will be spent acquiring teaching experiences through internships and taking licensing examinations.
+Additional time is spent acquiring teaching experience through internships and taking licensing examinations.

-Aspiring teachers with bachelor’s degrees can become teachers in less than a year in some states.
+In some states, aspiring teachers with bachelor’s degrees can begin teaching in less than a year through the alternative certification program.

 Here are the steps to becoming a teacher once you have a bachelor’s degree;

-1. Complete a teacher preparation program that is approved by your state
+- Complete a teacher preparation program that is approved by your state.

 Salary Expectations for Teachers

-Teachers can earn a pay rise by acquiring additional education.
+Acquiring additional education can earn teachers a pay rise.
 The NCTQ shows that teachers with a master’s degree earn approximately $5,285 more annually than those with a bachelor’s degree.

-Teachers with a bachelor’s degree can further their education later by pursuing a master’s degree.
+If you have a bachelor’s degree, you can further your education by pursuing a master’s degree.

 Ready to Become a Teacher?

-A teaching career allows you to significantly influence students’ lives while having a great work-life balance.
+A teaching career allows you to significantly influence students’ lives while having an outstanding work-life balance.

 It is also a chance for you to make a meaningful contribution to the community while having high job security.

-If this is your career path, check out our certification options with Teachers of Tomorrow, which will provide foundational training, ensuring that you meet all the qualifications for certification as a teacher.
+If this is your career path, check out our certification options with Teachers of Tomorrow.
+These options provide foundational training, ensuring that you meet all the qualifications for certification as a teacher.